productml/blurr/examples/offer-ai/offer-ai-walkthrough.md

 ![Objective](images/objective.png)

 To do that, we need the features that were used in training the model readily available to query when the users shows up.
-If we used `games_played_last_session` as one of the features, when the user starts a new session, we need the `games_played_last_session` data to query the model to get the prediction.
+If we used `last_session.games_played` as one of the features, when the user starts a new session, we need the `last_session.games_played` data to query the model to get the prediction.
 Ideally, ASAP.

 In this example, we'll work directly with raw data from events in the game to prepare the features needed to run such a model in production.